pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

-##### Day 1169 Managing Stress Situations
+##### Day 1169 Managing Stress Situations and Finish my Book

 Today I have a very stress situation in my work, and this is because about my lack in English.
 I think that I have improved my English a lot but at this moment is not very good to have a conversation with USA people.
 Definitely English is my main goal the next year, though Java Developer certification is important too.
+Also I finish the Software Craftsmanship book really I enjoy reading this book.

 ##### Day 1168 Python and CSV